-Wheat is likely to trade in the range of Rs 1250 to Rs1350 in this fortnight and would be under pressure on back of huge stock, expected higher supply and bumper crop amid favourable weather.
+Wheat is likely to trade in the range of Rs 1150 to Rs1250 in this fortnight and would be under pressure on back of huge stock, expected higher supply and bumper crop amid favourable weather.
 Prices of wheat slipped from higher level at the end of last week on better prospects of higher production, congenial weather supported by increased area in major growing regions in next two weeks.
 Supply is expected to increase in weeks ahead through FCI stocks.
 Prices are likely to go down due to mounting pressure of selling from federal govt.'s stock and prospects of record production.
 New crop is now only one and a half month away and huge stock is cutting down the undertone.
-Millers, medium and small buyers are eying on govt. stock and fulfilling their requirements .Offtake is likely to go up from federal govt. stock in February and March.
+Millers, medium and small buyers are eying on govt. stock and fulfilling their requirements .
 This year even Gujarat and Rajasthan, besides Punjab and Haryana, are going to contribute more wheat for central pool, given the normal weather condition and higher area coverage.